-Tim builds on the organization’s grassroots and policy work to promote universal access to open networks, rethink the future of journalism and protect free speech in the United States and abroad.
+Tim builds on Free Press’ grassroots and policy work to promote universal access to open networks, challenge commercial media concentration and rethink the future of journalism.
 Before joining Free Press, Tim served as the vice president of business development for Globalvision New Media and the executive director of MediaChannel.
 He worked throughout Southeast Asia as an editor, reporter and photojournalist for the Associated Press, The New York Times, Time, Inc., and Australia Consolidated Press.
 His criticism, analysis and reporting on the media and media policy have been featured in USA Today, The Guardian, Time, MSNBC, Columbia Journalism Review, The Chicago Tribune, HuffPost, The Japan Times, The Jakarta Post, Al Ahram and dozens of other publications worldwide.

 Expert Analysis